s4wave/ocpipe/GETTING_STARTED.md

 The correction system:

-1. Detects schema validation errors
+1. Validates the LLM's response against the output schema
-2. Finds similar field names in the response (e.g., `type` for `issue_type`)
+2. If validation fails, identifies which fields have errors
-3. Asks the LLM for patches to fix the errors
+3. Asks the LLM to generate patches to fix the errors
 4. Applies patches and re-validates
 5. Retries up to 3 rounds if needed

 ### Correction Methods

-DSTS supports two correction methods:
+ocpipe supports two correction methods:

 | Method                 | Format               | Requirements           |
 | ---------------------- | -------------------- | ---------------------- |